juliaf1/devmountain-foundations/README.md

 ---

 ### General Overview
-Foundations course has 9 units, whose descriptions will be added as they are completed.
+Foundations course has 9 units:

 1. `Software Development Intro`: Covers software development methodologies, focusing on the core activities of agile software development, and basic coding concepts, such as variables, integers, strings, floats, booleans and control flow.